orbaygny/Portfolio/HumanGun/README.md

 A fast-paced mobile runner game where your "gun" is made of stickmen.
 Catch new parts, upgrade your firepower, and blast through obstacles.

-📂 `/SampleScripts/` – Selected code samples from key gameplay systems
+📂 `/Scripts/` – All game code can be find

 ---